Where it started

 Previously with the rabbits I found that a few years of hard work and a good understanding of what you are working towards is the best recipe for a successful line.

-Although colour has no importance in showing cavies, it is nice however to be able to work with the colours you enjoy.
+Although colour has virtually no importance in showing cavies, it is nice to be able to work with colours you enjoy.

 These photos need updating as I am now on the third and fourth generations.

 It is kind of frustrating to love so many different colours/patterns!